What is a SIPP?

 What are some of the benefits of transferring an existing UK pension into a SIPP?

-If you would like to learn more about SIPPs, feel free to contact us for an initial consultation.
+If you would like to learn more about SIPPs, please contact us for an initial consultation.